wt365/lunar2022/README.md

-# Lunar Dates 2022
+# Lunar Dates 2023

-a piece of javascript code that returns the Chinese lunar calendar dates for dates in 2022 (Gregorian calendar).
+a piece of javascript code that returns the Chinese lunar calendar dates for dates in 2023 (Gregorian calendar).

 ## Usage

-First, include `lunar2022.js`.
+First, include `lunar2023.js`.

-Then, call the function `lunar2022.go(M,D)` in your own script.
+Then, call the function `lunar2023.go(M, D)` in your own script.
 It will return a string of the Chinese lunar calendar date.

 ## Function Syntax

-> lunar2022.go(M,D)
+> lunar2023.go(M, D)

 ### Parameters:
 * M: a **Number**, indicating the month of the Gregorian date (1 to 12 for Jan to Dec).